-ESOP Companies OUTPERFORM
+ESOP companies OUTPERFORM

-- ESOP companies have been found to generate 2.5% more new jobs per year than these same companies would have generated if they did not have an ESOP. - Employee-owners are one-third to one-quarter as likely to lose their jobs compared to non-employee-owners, according to an NCEO analysis of data from the General Social Survey. - NCEO analysis found ESOP companies default on their loans at a rate of 0.2% per year. - A 2017 study found companies with ESOPs were 50% less likely to go out of business looking at the last two recessions.
+- ESOP companies generate 2.5% more new jobs per year than these same companies would have generated if they did not have an ESOP. - Employee-owners are one-third to one-quarter as likely to lose their jobs compared to non-employee-owners, according to the General Social Survey. - ESOP companies default on their loans at a rate of 0.2% per year. - Companies with ESOPs were 75% more likely to stay in business, according to research looking at the last two recessions.